Renormalization Mass Scale and Scheme Dependence in the Perturbative Contribution to Inclusive Semileptonic $b$ Decays: Introduction

-In section 5 we use RG summation to relate the pole mass for the $b$ quark $m_{\rm{pole}}$ to the running mass $m(\mu)$ and we use this relationship to express $\Gamma$ in terms of a physical, RS invariant mass scale, $m_{pole}$.
-We also show that the RS independence of $m_{pole}$ leads to a second set of RS invariant parameters $\sigma_i$ which can also be computed perturbatively.
+We also apply RG summation to relate the pole mass [16] for the $b$ quark $m_{\rm{pole}}$ to its running mass $m(\mu)$.
+We use this relation to show how $\Gamma$ can be found in terms of the physical, RS invariant mass scale, $m_{pole}$ in place of the mass parameter $I\!\!M$.

-In section 6, two particular RS are considered.
-In one scheme, it proves possible to limit the perturbative expansion of $\Gamma$ to a single term; all higher loop contributions to $\Gamma$ in this scheme only serve to affect the behaviour of the running coupling and mass.
-In this scheme it is not necessary to consider the convergence of perturbative expansion for $\Gamma$ and so performing a Borel summation or considering renormalons as done in ref.
-[22] is not pertinent.
-In a second scheme, which is a natural generalization of the t'Hooft RS [16,17], the perturbative expansion for the RG functions $\beta{(a)}$ and $\gamma{(a)}$ terminate, making it possible to determine $a(\mu)$ and $m(\mu)$ in closed form, though now the perturbative expansion for $\Gamma$ is an infinite series.

-In this paper we are only concerned with the perturbative contributions to the decay $b \rightarrow u\ell^-\overline{\nu}_\ell$.
-Other non-perturbative effects such as the Fermi motion of the $b$ quark must be taken before $|V_{ub}|$ can be inferred from experiment.
-These problems are considered in refs.
-[24,25].
-An extended discussion of the properties of heavy quarks and leptons appears in ref.
-[26].